agutierrez63/UE-WarehouseWreckage/README.md

 The propject was only meant to be for fun and learning purposes.
 The main goal of the project is to gain a better understadning of UNreal Engine 5.
-Som e of the learning goals in the project were to better understand the blueprint system in Unreal Engine.
+Some of the learning goals in the project were to better understand the blueprint system in Unreal Engine.

 ## Getting Started